 The function of the UM field has been previously described in connection with the multisite communications protocols.
-If the content of the UM field in a reply is not specified by the interrogation, the UM field contains the site number reserved for multisite Comm-B or D activity (if any).
-If both message protocols are in use, the reporting of the Comm-B reserved site takes precedence over the reporting of the Comm-D reserved site.
+If the content of the UM field in a reply is not specified by the interrogation, the UM field contains the site number reserved for multisite Comm-B or downlink ELM activity (if any).
+If both message protocols are in use, the reporting of the Comm-B reserved site takes precedence over the reporting of the downlink ELM reserved site.

-The specific activity (Comm-B or D) being reported is defined by the IDS subfield (of the UM field).
+The specific activity (Comm-B or downlink ELM) being reported is defined by the IDS subfield (of the UM field).
 This is followed by the IIS subfield that gives the site number of the reserved site.

-The voluntary reporting of reserved B and D sites eliminates unnecessary attempts by other sensors to transfer a message if reservation has already been granted.
+The voluntary reporting of reserved B and downlink ELM sites eliminates unnecessary attempts by other sensors to transfer a message if a reservation has already been granted.